jenyss/OneConnection/README.md

 <b>Example free-form request:</b> Connect to AWS and get my billing statement for November 2024.

+If you have any questions or would like to collaborate, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jenya-stoeva-60477249/).
+You're more than welcome!

 ## Key Features

 ### Dynamic Code Generation